johnmholmes/Cmri-node-list-used-for-my-layout/README.md

 # Cmri-node-list-used-for-my-layout
 this will be the index for all of the nodes on my layout.

-Node 1 to be confirmed maybe spot detection
+Node 1 Peel turnout and signals and 5 sensors

 Node 2